Episode 1: I Was Just Passing

 On July 4 - GJ day 4 - Anne and her father did collect the rents at the inn at Mytholm: "Off with my father to the rent & at the mitholm[sic] at 11 ½ (11 ¾ by their clock & our kitchen clock)... first time in my life of my ever receiving my rents" (4-Jul-1832).

-As far as we know, Anne didn't shoot a horse in 1832, but on New Year's day 1833 "poor old glandered Ball the shaft horse" was shot by Pickels, "his gun charged with common shot - much better for this purpose than ball - & the poor horse had but few [illeg.] faint convulsive movements & soon, in 2 or 3 minutes, died surely without having been conscious of a moment's pain" (1-Jan-1833).
+As far as we know, Anne didn't shoot a horse in 1832, but on New Year's day 1833 "John brought poor old glandered Ball the shaft horse down a few minutes before 3.
+Pickels shot him (his gun charged with common shot - much better for this purpose than ball) - & the poor horse had but few [illeg.] faint convulsive movements & soon (in 2 or 3 minutes) died surely without having been conscious of a moment's pain - he was soon covered up where he fell" (1-Jan-1833).

 Now we know all we need to know about Anne: she's an intelligent, educated and powerful woman; she's from an old - but relatively impoverished - landed-gentry family; and she's a woman who desires women.